googlearchive/big-rig/test-runner/README.md

 The current runner does a scroll test on desktop Chrome Stable, however it can be easily modified and extended to perform other tests.

+This is in an early phase, and will ultimately become its own npm module at some point.
+You will need to manually link it if you wish to use it globally after cloning

 ## Installation

-There are some dependencies that will need to be installed before you are able to use the test runner:
+If you wish to use the bigrigrunner command globally, you will need to link it:

+1. `cd test-runner`
+1. `npm link`

+If you wish to just run it from the folder:

 1. `cd test-runner`
 1. `npm install`